curl/everything-curl/http-post.md

 This chapter has explained how sending a post with `-d` is the equivalent of what a browser does when an HTML form is filled in and submitted.

-Submitting such forms is a very common operation with curl.
-To have curl fill in the form in an automated fashion.
+Submitting such forms is a very common operation with curl; effectively, to have curl fill in a web form in an automated fashion.

 If you want to submit a form with curl and make it look as if it has been done with a browser, it is important that to provide all the input fields from the